asoffer/int64-presentation/intro.md

 NOTES:

 * This one-line change.
-Not even one line. a four character change.
+Not even one line.
+A four character change.
-* How hard could this possibly be difficult?
+* How hard could this possibly be?
 * Before we dig into all the reasons this is hard, I want to take a moment to put you in the mindset I was in when I first asked that question.
 * So I'm going to tell you all the reasons this should be easy.

 @@@

+## How Hard Could It Be?

 ``` cc []
 long long x = long{1234};